rednafi/rednafi.com/content/python/annotate_args_and_kwargs.md

 dictionary where the keys are strings and the values are booleans.

 On the flip side, you couldn't annotate `*args` and `**kwargs` properly if the values of the positional and keyword arguments had different types.
-In those cases, you'd have to fallback to `Any`, which beats the purpose.
+In those cases, you'd have to fall back to `Any`, which defeats the purpose.

-Consider this:
+Consider this example:

 ```python
 def foo(*args: tuple[int, str], **kwargs: dict[str, bool | None]) -> None: